arthurnn/twirp-ruby/README.md

 ## Twirp Service Handler

-A handler is a simple class that implements each rpc method.
-For example a handler for `HelloWorld`:
+A handler implements the rpc methods.
+For example a handler for `HelloWorldService`:

 ```ruby
 class HelloWorldHandler